helq/the-little-cppler-book/09-content-block-2.1.md

 natural number we give it, i.e., the successor function is $succ(x) = x+1$ where $x$ is a natural number.

-Can you right this function in C++?
+Can you write this function in C++?

 = = =